 Professor Martin Dangerfield.
 European integration; EU enlargement; EU-Russia relations; European Neighbourhood Policy; Central European affairs.

-Dr Meena Dhanda, BA, MA (Panjab), DPhil (Oxon).
+Professor Meena Dhanda, BA, MA (Panjab), DPhil (Oxon).
 Idenity and ethics; radical socio-political philosophy; feminist theory; Punjab Dalits, inter-caste relations; caste in Britain; critical philosophy of race.

 Dr Aleksandra Galasinska, BA, MA (Krakow), PhD.
 Discourse and narrative analysis; language and identity; post-communist transformation; post-enlargement migration.